s-johansson/monitoring-common-shell-library/FUNCREF.md

 | Type | `int` |
 | Value | 0 on success, 1 on failure |

-## 73. Function `get_param_custom_value`
+## 73. Function `get_param`

 ### 73a.
 About

-outputs the value of a given parameter, if it has been set already - in this case it returns 0.
+works similar as get_param_value(), but it also accepts the short- (eg. -w) and long-parameters (eg. --warning) as indirect lookup keys.
+On success, the value is printed and the function returns 0.
 Otherwise it returns 1.

 ### 73b.
 Parameters